A step-by-step guide to make money selling printables online

 So to summarize:

 The final step in selling a product is to release it and generate buzz.
 Email and social media are tried-but-true ways to promote your product but don’t overlook high-impact methods like affiliate marketing and referrals, either.

-But one question remains: Where should sell your printables if you’re looking for a creator-friendly storefront builder?
+But one question remains: Where should you sell your printables if you’re looking for a creator-friendly site builder?

 Give Podia a free try -- and find out just how easy it is to sell on Podia in our final section.